nemequ/portable-snippets/clock/README.md

 `clock_gettime` implementation; to avoid this, you can define `_POSIX_C_SOURCE` to `199309L` or greater prior to including `clock.h`, or just define `_GNU_SOURCE`.

+## Dependencies

+To maximize portability you should #include the exact-int module before including clock.h, but if you don't want to add the extra file to your project you can omit it and this module will simply rely on <stdint.h>.
+As an alternative you may define `psnip_uint64_t`, `psnip_uint32_t`, `psnip_int64_t`, `psnip_int32_t` to an appropriate value yourself before including clock.h.